Japan Newspaper Sponsoring Olympics Joins Cancellation Chorus - UrduPoint

 Masayoshi Son, head of tech investment behemoth SoftBank Group, tweeted on Sunday: "Do the IOC have the right to decide if it's held or not?"
 "If you think about what people have to put up with, we might have a lot more to lose" if the Games go ahead, he added.

-And Hiroshi Mikitani, CEO of e-commerce giant Rakuten, called the Games "a suicide mission" earlier this month.
+And earlier this month Hiroshi Mikitani, CEO of e-commerce giant Rakuten, called the Games "a suicide mission".

 An exception will be made for Japan's Olympic athletes and some staff who will get early jabs courtesy of doses donated by Pfizer.

-Local media reported Wednesday that those vaccinations will start from June 1.

-Around 600 athletes and 1,000 coaches, training partners and other members of staff will get the doses, local media said, citing Japan's Olympic Committee.
+Those vaccinations will start from June 1, with doses going to around 600 athletes and 1,000 coaches, training partners and other members of staff, according to Japan's Olympic Committee.

-IOC chief Thomas Bach said last week that most athletes and team members staying at the Olympic village will be vaccinated by the time the Games begin.
+IOC chief Thomas Bach said last week that most athletes and team members staying at the Olympic village would be vaccinated by the time the Games begin.

-But with less than two months to go before the Games begin, the US State Department issued a travel warning for Japan over virus risks earlier this week.
+But earlier this week, with less than two months to go before the opening ceremony, the US State Department issued a travel warning for Japan over virus risks.

 The White House said Tuesday that it supported plans to hold the Games, with press secretary Jen Psaki saying "our position has not changed on the Olympics".